Skip to main content Skip to secondary navigation

 Practical Problem

-Over the last years at CIFE we have studied 20 robots in 8 countries and we have been able to understand the applicability of these robots in terms of their impact on safety, quality, schedule, and cost.
+Over the past years at CIFE, we have studied 24 construction robotic cases spread across 8 countries.
+We have gained a comprehensive understanding of the applicability of these robots in terms of their impact on safety, quality, schedule, and cost.

-However, In 60% of the cases, we observed misalignment between robot capabilities and design and construction features, and thus the full benefits of using robots on-site may not be attained.
+However, in 67% of the cases (16 out of 24), we observed a misalignment between robot capabilities and the design and construction features.
+Consequently, the benefits of using robots on-site may not be fully realized.

-To avoid design misalignments, the AEC industry needs to consider robotic construction during design and early construction planning.
+To prevent such design misalignments, the AEC industry needs to incorporate robotic construction considerations during the design and early construction planning phases.

 Conceptual Problem